dlops-io/mushroom-app-v1/README.md

 - To run development web server run `http-server` from the docker shell
 - Test the web app by going to `http://localhost:8080/`

+## Backend API Container
+We will create a basic backend container to run our REST API.
+The FastAPI framework will be used for this.

+### Go into the api-service folder
+- Open a terminal and go to the location where `mushroom-app-v1/api-service`

+### Build & Run Container
+- Run `sh docker-shell.sh` or `docker-shell.bat` for windows

+### Start API Service
+- To run development API service run `uviuvicorn api.service:app --host 0.0.0.0 --port 9000corn_server` from the docker shell
+- Test the API service by going to `http://localhost:9000/`

 ---